Apple has reportedly relocated its international tax residency to Jersey

 The European Union started an investigation in June 2014, leading to the huge $14.5 billion fine.
 It’s unclear if Apple is going to pay this fine as European governments are currently discussing a tax reform.

-French finance minister Bruno Le Maire thinks tech companies should be taxed based on actual revenue in European countries instead of profit as tech companies will always find a way to hide their profits.
+French finance minister Bruno Le Maire thinks tech companies should be taxed based on actual revenue in European countries instead of profit, as tech companies will always find a way to hide their profits.

 Apple’s tax avoidance structure was so popular among tech companies that it had a cute nickname — the Double Irish.
 And other European governments lobbied to put an end to the Double Irish back in 2014.